 Respectfully submitted,

 Kenneth I. Merritt Principal Insurance Examiner

-STATE OF NEW YORK ) SS.
-COUNTY OF NEW YORK )
+STATE OF NEW YORK ) ) SS. ) COUNTY OF NEW YORK )

-COUNTY OF NEW YORK )

-KENNETH I. MERRITT, being duly foregoing report submitted by him is true to belief.
+KENNETH I. MERRITT, being duly sworn, deposes and says that the foregoing report submitted by him is true to the best of his knowledge and belief.

 Kenneth I. Merritt

-Subscribed and sworn to before me This day of 2018
+Subscribed and sworn to before me This \\\\\ day of \\\\\ 2018 APPOINTMENT NO. 31087

 NEW YORK STATE

 DEPARTMENT OF FINANCIAL SERVICES

 I, BENJAMIN M. LAWSKY, Superintendent of Financial Services of the State of New York, pursuant to the provisions of the Financial Services Law and the Insurance Law, do hereby appoint:

 Kenneth Merritt

 as a proper person to examine the affairs of

 CDPHP-Universal Benefits, Inc.